simonmichael/hledger/doc/manual.md

 [hledger-web](http://hackage.haskell.org/package/hledger-web)
 provides a web-based user interface for viewing and modifying your ledger.
-It includes an account register view that is more useful than the command-line register, and basic data entry and editing.
+It includes an account register view that is more useful than the command-line register, and basic data entry.
 You can see it running at [demo.hledger.org](http://demo.hledger.org).

 web-specific options: